wealthkernel/api-documentation-guides/docs/isa-subscriptions/Basics.md

 # ISA Subscription Basics

-Any account which is a type of ISA will have a subscription.
-An ISA Subscription keeps track of how much a user has subscribed towards their ISA account in a given tax year.
-This includes when a user deposits money into their portfolio, as well as a user transferring an ISA from a previous provider.
-Note that depending on various factors, it may take some time for the subscription amount to be updated in the case of an ISA transfer.
+Any account which is a type of ISA or JISA will have a subscription.
+A subscription keeps track of how much a user has subscribed towards their account in a given tax year.
+This includes money is deposited into their portfolio(s), as well as a user transferring an ISA/JISA from a previous provider.
+Note that depending on various factors, it may take some time for the subscription amount to be updated in the case of a transfer.

-It's worth noting that not all changes to a portfolio mean a change to the corresponding ISA Subscription.
-The following do not change the value of an ISA Subscription:
+It's worth noting that not all changes to a portfolio mean a change to the corresponding subscription.
+The following do not change the value of a subscription:

+## For all ISAs

 - Dividends
 - A change in value of the assets
 - Buys and sells
 - Charges

+## For non-flexible ISAs
 - Withdrawals

 # Entering a New Tax Year

-If an ISA remains with us at the end of the tax year, we'll automatically start a new ISA Subscription for that account, for the new tax year.
-If that ISA has been transferred to a new provider, we won't.
+If an ISA or JISA remains with us at the end of the tax year, we'll automatically start a new subscription for that account, for the new tax year.
+If it has been transferred to a new provider, we won't.